 ProtoSounds® is equipped with a RESET setting to turn off the Passenger Station Proto-Effects (PFA) features.
 This is especially useful if you are double-heading engines that are both equipped with PFA.
 You may not want to stop at a station and have both engines playing their PFA sound effects.
-To turn off PFA, the whistle button on and off until ProtoSounds® sounds two bell dings (signifying that the PFA features have been turned off).
+To turn off PFA, enter RESET and go to page 18).
+Once in Feature 28, press the transformer whistle button and wait for ProtoSounds® to sound a bell ding(s).
+Continue pressing the whistle button until ProtoSounds® sounds two bell dings (signifying that the PFA features have been turned off).
 Simply turn the transformer throttle OFF and then ON again to lock in the new setting.
-To reset ProtoSounds® to its original factory setting of Squeaking Brakes and PFA on, repeat the above procedure but keep pressing the whistle button in Feature 28 until ProtoSounds® only dings once instead of twice.
+To reset ProtoSounds® to its original factory setting of PFA on, repeat the above procedure but keep pressing the whistle button in Feature 28 until ProtoSounds® only dings once instead of twice.